 There are a total of 572 islands, but only a few are open to tourists.

 Havelock is by far the most popular for its spectacular clean beaches and extraordinary adventure and thrill options that it offers.
 The Nicobar Islands are strictly off limits to tourists, due to the several spots of inhabited by tribals.

 It was as clean as it could get and one could imagine.
 I got a great chance to capture a great time-lapse video of the sunset on my Mi action camera.

 Advice: The best place to do Scuba diving is on the Havelock Island- there are many centres where you will get the best scuba divers who can give you the best experience of underwater diving.

-Neil Island was the creepiest of them all, here we got a chance to see creepy snakes, insects while we ventured just beyond the beach to get some clicks, the only good place here was the beach next to the port.
-Would recommend not to waste your one night stay here, you can arrive in the morning and leave by evening in the last ferry.
+It was the creepiest of them all, here we got a chance to see creepy snakes, insects while we ventured just beyond the beach to get some clicks, the only good place here was the beach next to the port.
+Would recommend not to waste your one night stay here, you can arrive in the morning and leave by evening on the last ferry.
 It will take 2-3 hours to go back to Port Blair.
-On our way back to Port Blair we felt sick and nauseatic as it started to rain out of nowhere and it got all cold.
+On our way back to Port Blair we felt sick and nauseatic as it started to rain out of nowhere and we were feeling under the weather.